hacs/documentation/documentation/publish/start.md

 Template value | Description
 -- | --
-installed | True / False if it is installed. pending_update | True / False if a update is pending. prerelease | True / False if it's a pre release. selected_tag | The selected version. version_available | The latest available version.
+installed | True / False if it is installed. pending_update | True / False if an update is pending. prerelease | True / False if it's a pre release. selected_tag | The selected version. version_available | The latest available version.